andre-tm-hui/ReVox/README.md

     - Keycodes given above are in hexadecimal, so convert them to decimal (https://www.rapidtables.com/convert/number/hex-to-decimal.html)

 One setting that is not as straightforward is the "Pad Loopback" setting.
 This setting ensures that the loopback recording records even empty sound, i.e. when no system audio is playing.
 This is useful for synchronizing input and loopback audio recordings.

+*Hotkeys are invalid if they are already in use

 # Build Instructions
 Clone this repo, and add directions to your local portaudio and libsndfile libraries in the .pro file.
 And then, build.